Antoshidza/NSprites/README.md

 ### [Compatibility](https://github.com/Antoshidza/NSprites/wiki/Compatibility)
 There is few things we should care when talking about using NSprites in real projects.
-Since this package uses **GPU instancing** and `ComputeBuffer` on CPU side with `StructuredBuffer<T>` on GPU side (in shader) to send sprites data, we need platform and Graphics APU support this two.
+Since this package uses **GPU instancing** and `ComputeBuffer` on CPU side with `StructuredBuffer<T>` on GPU side (in shader) to send sprites data, we need platform and Graphics API support this two.

 | **Graphics API**                     | **Description**                                             |